One dead, three hurt in Houston-area high school stabbing

 Superintendent Ralph Draper told a news conference the reason for the delay in communicating with parents was that the school district was working with police officials at the time to ensure a smooth investigation.

-School principal Donna Ullrich later said in a statement on the school’s website that she was keeping parents informed with regular updates by phone and email messages throughout the day.
+School principal Donna Ullrich later said in a statement on the school’s website she is keeping parents informed with regular updates by phone and email messages throughout the day.

 “Someone told me that kids are safer walking the streets of Houston than they are at Spring High School.
 I wish I’d known that,” said Stacy Thornton, whose family is new to the district.